saucelabs/elemental-next/frontend/docs/updated-tips/4-work-with-multiple-windows/javascript/readme.md

 After loading the page we store the window handles in a variable (e.g., `windowHandlesBefore`) and then proceed with clicking the new window link.

 Now that we have two windows open we grab all of the window handles again (e.g., `windowHandlesAfter`) and search through them to find the new window handle (e.g., the handle that's in the new window handle collection but not the initial one).
-We store the result in another variable (e.g., `newWindow`) and then switch between the windows.
-Each time checking the page title to make sure the correct window is in focus.
+We store the result in another variable (e.g., `newWindow`) and then switch between the windows each time checking the page title to make sure the correct window is in focus.

 ## Expected Behavior